jmr1/vclcache/README.md

 - 32 to 64 bit cross compilation in C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\x86_amd64 (VS ide on 64 bit Windows also uses that)
 - 64 bit compilation in C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\amd64

-Rename vclcache.exe into cl.exe and copy to the above locations making sure 32 bit version of vclcache is copied into first 2 location and 64bit version into 64 bit location.
-Also copy dll's the vclcache depends on or add the dll location to the PATH.
+Copy already built cl.exe into above locations making sure 32 bit version of cl.exe is copied into first 2 location and 64bit version into 64 bit location.
+Also copy dll's the new cl.exe depends on or add the dll location to the PATH.

 Environment Variables